muppet9010/factorio-muppet-streamer/README.md

 A mod setting that can make all forces start with ghosts being placed upon entity deaths.
 Ideal if your chat blows up your base often early game and you freehand build, so don't have a blueprint to just paste down again.

 This is the same as if the force had researched the vanilla construction robot technology to unlock it, by giving entity ghosts a long life time.
-The mod setting can be safely disabled post technology research if desired without it undoing any researched ghost lifetimer.
+The mod setting can be safely disabled post technology research if desired without it undoing any researched ghost life timer.